MartinMKD/WeatherService/README.md

   for pretty-printed JSON output.

-5. If you want to use your own OpenWeather API key, edit the parameters in 'WeatherService/src/main/resources/application.conf' or you can use mine.
+5. If you want to use your own OpenWeather API key, edit the 'app-id' parameter in 'WeatherService/src/main/resources/application.conf' or you can use the embedded one.